Published in News

 In Celeron G1610 and G1610T flavors

-mentioned the Celeron G1610, the replacement for current Sandy Bridge Celeron G555 parts here
+We already mentioned the Celeron G1610, the replacement for current Sandy Bridge Celeron G555 parts here.

 The new Ivy Bridge Celeron works at 2.6GHz, has 2MB of cache, two cores and two threads, all at 55W.
 The other available Celeron G1610 with 35W.
 It’s clocked at 2.3GHz and it features 2 MB cache.
 Both chips are launching in Q1 2013 and both of them are a good fit for All-in-one systems, at least this is what Intel tells its partners.